Widowers Support Network Blog

 Unlike other books which widowers may read, few have the strength of content The Widower’s Journey team of experts provide within the pages of this important book.
 Author Herb Knoll assembled an exclusive team of experts, several of whom are themselves widowers, and all of whom have significant experience that woudl be valued by any widower, and helpful to those who are attempting to comfort and assist a widower following their loss.
 To learn more about each of The Widower’s Journey's team of experts, click on the "Find Out More" button below.
 Meanwhile, say hello to Dr. Deborah Carr, Ph.D.

-Having obtained her undergraduate degree from Connecticut College and her Ph.D. from the University of Wisconsin-Madison, Dr. Carr currently serves as Professor and Chair of Rutgers University Sociology Department.
-She has previously held positions at the University of Michigan-Ann Arbor and the University of Wisconsin-Madison.
+Having obtained her undergraduate degree from Connecticut College and her Ph.D. from the University of Wisconsin-Madison, Dr. Carr currently serves as a Professor at Boston University.
+Previously Dr. Carr served as the Chair of Rutgers University Sociology Department, held positions at the University of Michigan-Ann Arbor and the University of Wisconsin-Madison.
 Dr. Carr is an internationally known expert on widowhood and bereavement, is the editor of Spousal Bereavement in Later Life (Springer, 2006), and the author of many journal articles and book chapters, many of which focus on psychological adjustment to widowhood and end-of-life issues.
 Her articles and chapters can be found at rci.rutgers.edu/~carrds.

 Dr. Carr has authored several other books including Worried Sick: How Stress Hurts Us and How to Bounce Back (Rutgers University Press, 2014).
 She is editor-in-chief of Journal of Gerontology: Social Sciences and sits on the editorial board of other academic journals including Research on Aging.
 Dr. Carr is chair of the Section on Aging and the Life Course of the American Sociological Association and is a Fellow at both the Academy of Behavioral Medicine and Gerontological Society of America and is Member, Sociological Research Association.